tud-zih-energy/FIRESTARTER/README.md

 FIRESTARTER support to collect metrics during runtime.
 Available metrics can be shown with `--list-metrics`.
-Default metrics are perf-ipc, perf-freq and powercap-sysfs-rapl.
+Default metrics are perf-ipc, perf-freq, ipc-estimate and powercap-sysfs-rapl.

 ### Custom metrics